Benny-JH-L/CPSC-453/assignments/a3/453-skeleton-A3/README.txt

 Next switch to "Orbit viewer - Surface of Revolution".
 Then switch to "Orbit viewer - curve".
 This will show you the control points, and the points that make up the surface.
-(Note: if you swap back to "surface of revolution" the contro points and surface points will be removed)
+(Note: if you swap back to "surface of revolution" the control points and surface points won't be shown)

+-- Warnings
+I don't recommend using the highest iterations for b-spline generation, or high number of 'slices' for surface of revolution generation.
+But looking at smooth stuff is nice :)

+-- Bonus 1
+Able to modify perspective camera FOV, near clip distance, and far clip distance, also has reset funcionality.